-The cardiovascular department at Electra Memorial Hospital is staffed by licensed cardiovascular therapists with education, training and experience in all of the services we offer.
+The Cardiovascular Department at Electra Memorial Hospital is staffed by licensed Cardiovascular therapists with education, training, and experience in all of our services.
 We perform several different cardiac and vascular ultrasound procedures.

 - Cardiac Stress Testing

 A Cardiac Holter monitor is a small portable monitor that records a patient’s heart rhythm for 24 hours.
 It is a helpful tool for patients with reoccurring symptoms that a single ECG cannot detect.

 Cardiac Stress Testing

 Cardiac stress testing is used to diagnose abnormalities in the heart, most commonly blockage of the coronary arteries.
 This test is performed under the supervision of a Physician.
 Patients are connected to a heart monitor and walk on a treadmill to increase their heart rate.

 If you are scheduled for a stress test, please bring a list of your current heart and/or blood pressure medications.
 If you are taking a Beta Blocker, do not take that particular medication before having the test that day.
 Do not eat or smoke 2 hours prior to the test, and you should wear walking shoes and loose, comfortable clothing.
 Test results are available immediately following the test for physician interpretation.

 Echocardiogram or 2D-Echo is a non-invasive procedure that uses harmless sound waves to produce a picture of the heart by placing a probe at different locations on the chest.
 Several views of the heart chambers and valves can be recorded and measured and then diagnosed by a cardiologist.

 An electrocardiogram or EKG is a non-invasive diagnostic tool to detect abnormalities in the heart’s electrical activities.